-- Track 1-1Thyroid Cytopathology
+- Track 2-1Thyroid Cytopathology

-- Track 1-2 Molecular Modelling
+- Track 2-2Molecular Modelling

-- Track 1-3Cancer Diagnosis
+- Track 2-3Cancer Diagnosis

 Histology is the study of the microscopic anatomy of cells and tissues of plants and animals.
 It is commonly performed by examining cells and tissues under a light microscope or electron microscope, which have been sectioned, stained and mounted on a microscope slide.
 Histological studies may be conducted using tissue culture, where live human or animal cells are isolated and maintained in an artificial environment for various research projects.

 Histopathology, the microscopic study of diseased tissue, is an important tool in anatomical pathology, since accurate diagnosis of cancer and other diseases usually requires histopathological examination of samples.

 - Track 3-1Molecular Histopathology

 - Track 3-3Immunohistochemistry